pedmands/investigatefor.me/index.md

-## Welcome to Bits3d Studio
+## Investigate For Me

-Bits3D Studio develops innovated imaging solutions for [OSINT](https://en.wikipedia.org/wiki/Open-source_intelligence) reporting, allowing subscribers to its software to visualize weakpoints and potential attack vectors in their organization.
+Innovated imaging solutions for [OSINT](https://en.wikipedia.org/wiki/Open-source_intelligence) reporting, allowing subscribers to its software to visualize weakpoints and potential attack vectors in their organization.
 Our state-of-the-art tech shows can make spatial sense of internal and external vulnerabilities among a company's most vital asset - its people.

 ### Our tools use next-gen tech